 If the market rallies, you have a losing position and if the market falls you have losing positions.
-You have effectively created a lose / lose situation (watch us trading live the markets each day in our trading rooms).
+You have effectively created a lose / lose situation.

 Has this concept settled in?
 This is important to developing a portfolio of products.
 Yes, products.
 You shouldn’t look at each of your trades individually.
 However, as another piece of your overall inventory.